 Don’t do drugs kids.
 Also, weapons are bad, very bad.

 An Oregon Lady Is Charged for Buying the Winning Ticket with Stolen Card

 Her identity is not revealed by the authorities, however, there are people who are rather shortsighted.
 This lady had the audacity to buy lottery tickets with a stolen credit card.
 The stupidity is beyond my expectations.
-I guess Albert Einstein was right when he said that there are only two things that are infinite, the universe and the human’s stupidity, and he wasn’t sure about the first one.
-The credit card belonged to her mother-in-law who passed away a year ago, before she won the lottery.
+I guess Albert Einstein was right when he said that there are only two things that are infinite, the universe and human stupidity, and he wasn’t sure about the first one.
+The credit card belonged to her mother-in-law who passed away a year ago before she won the lottery.
 The prize amounted to $1m, which to be honest is a hefty cash prize.

 Learn your lesson boys and girls.
 When you’re buying lottery tickets in the local lottery shop make sure you use cash.

 Amanda Clayton – She Was Just Plain Dumb

 There are people who just don’t deserve to win.
 This is criminal 101.
 Why would anyone do this?
 Amanda Clayton made history, that’s for sure.
 Her case was a precedent for many others that might come, how unlikely that is.
 So what did Amanda do wrong?

 Well, I’ll be as straightforward as possible.
 She stole from the ones who needed the public money the most.
 Clayton was receiving food stamps, in other words, she was living off of welfare.
 That’s not a crime, but it is if you don’t report your income to the authorities to stop the welfare funds.
 She was charged with Welfare Fraud – Failure to Inform, which is punishable by up to 4 years in prison.